These 15 old-school historical romance novels transformed the genre. Many are among the best bodice-ripper and regency historical romances.

-Janelle Taylor’s Savage Ecstasy wasn’t the first historical bodice ripper published by Zebra books.
+Janelle Taylor’s Savage Ecstasy wasn’t the first historical bodice ripper published by Zebra Books.
 It wasn’t even the first best-seller out of Kensington’s flagship imprint.
 It was, however, the one that firmly marked the largest US independent publisher on the map as a major player.

 In the decade that followed, Zebra would be a dominant force to be reckoned with in the romance field.

-Savage Ecstasy was one of the first publications of the enormously popular Native American romance subgenre.
+Sage Ecstasy was one of the first publications of the enormously popular Native American romance subgenre.
 Readers consumed these romantic novels in droves until well into the 2000s.

 Christine Monson’s Stormfire is perhaps one of the genre’s last hardcore bodice-rippers.
 Stormfire made some romantic novels of the 1970s appear tame in contrast.

 This tale of vengeance is extreme in its brutality.
-Set in Regency Era England, Ireland and Napoleonic France, it keeps hitting the reader with action and insanity.
+Set in Regency-era England, Ireland, and Napoleonic France, it keeps hitting the reader with action and insanity.

 From the moment the heroine is kidnapped and violated by the hero, we can see this is not a romance for the faint-hearted.